Epoch (astronomy): Julian years and J2000

-The IAU decided at their General Assembly of 1976 that the new standard equinox of J2000.0 should be used starting in 1984.
-Before that, the equinox of B1950.0 seems to have been the standard.

 Different astronomers or groups of astronomers used to define individually, but today standard epochs are generally defined by international agreements through the IAU, so astronomers worldwide can collaborate more effectively.
 It is inefficient and error-prone if data or observations of one group have to be translated in non-standard ways so that other groups could compare the data with information from other sources.
 An example of how this works: if a star's position is measured by someone today, they then use a standard transformation to obtain the position expressed in terms of the standard reference frame of J2000, and it is often then this J2000 position which is shared with others.

 On the other hand, there has also been an astronomical tradition of retaining observations in just the form in which they were made, so that others can later correct the reductions to standard if that proves desirable, as has sometimes occurred.

 The currently used standard epoch "J2000" is defined by international agreement to be equivalent to: